 Most people don’t know much about the Canadian capital, Ottawa, but it definitely shouldn’t be underestimated!
 Ottawa is not just a city for civil servants with early bedtimes.
 In fact, it’s a vibrant student city with an appreciation for the arts.

 Ottawa is known for its international music festivals, its record-breaking ice skating rink, and its beautiful nature.
-Ottawa is also known for its bilingual character, its politeness, its internationally influenced cuisine, and a hunger for beaver tails (yes, you read that correctly).
+Ottawa is also known for its bilingual character, politeness, internationally influenced cuisine, and hunger for beaver tails (yes, you read that correctly).

 So, let’s discover 15 things that Ottawa is known for!